Dolnor/EAPD-Codec-Commander/README.md

                     		    Connection: 2
                         	        0x02 0x0b

+For OS X versions below 10.9.2 that should work, but not with 10.9.2 because for some reason Apple decided to heavily alter the aglos in AppleHDA 2.6.0 hence enabling audio stream after sleep no longer works.
+If you have ALC269 (this generally doesn't happen on ALC665) and after updating to 10.9.2 audio is not resuming properly even with antipop installed, you will have to roll back 2.5.3 kext until a workaround is found.

 ### Is multiple profile support present?
 Yes!
 Thanks to methods implemented in VoodooPS2Controller by RehabMan.
 This kext also supports custom profiles (so you can use same kext on multiple machines if you define platform profiles for each machine).